 Altoid Tin Challenge

-January 2014, I issued a challenge to the LittleEnoughNews yahoo group to make a miniature using an Altoids tin or similar tin.
+January 2014, I issued a challenge to the LittleEnoughNews yahoo group (no longer exists) to make a miniature using an Altoids tin or similar tin.
 The challenge produced some wonderful project including a Wizard of OZ, ME theme, Boggy bottom, something with cupcakes, and several more that I can’t think to name right now.
 All of which are posted to the group.